Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-Pre-trained OpenAI-GPT2 \cite{radford2019language} model is used to re-write a story through counterfactual reasoning and generate a narrative consistent with the imposed constraints \cite{qin2019counterfactual}.
-In abstractive summarization, OpenAI-GPT2 is used in a reinforcement learning setting which trains the summarization agent to maximize coverage and fluency of the generated content constrained on a pre-defined length \cite{laban2020summary}.
-RecipeGPT \cite{h2020recipegpt} fine-tunes the GPT-2 pre-trained language model for generating cooking instructions when hard constraints are placed on the recipe title and ingredients; the model can also generate the list of ingredients for a recipe when constrained on the recipe title and specific cooking instructions.
+Pre-trained OpenAI-GPT2 \citep{radford2019language} model is used to re-write a story through counterfactual reasoning and generate a narrative consistent with the imposed constraints \citep{qin2019counterfactual}.
+In abstractive summarization, OpenAI-GPT2 is used in a reinforcement learning setting which trains the summarization agent to maximize coverage and fluency of the generated content constrained on a pre-defined length \citep{laban2020summary}.
+RecipeGPT \citep{h2020recipegpt} fine-tunes the GPT-2 pre-trained language model for generating cooking instructions when hard constraints are placed on the recipe title and ingredients; the model can also generate the list of ingredients for a recipe when constrained on the recipe title and specific cooking instructions.
+Infilling by language modeling is used to complete variable length text spans (e.g. words, n-grams and sentences) by fine-tuning a pre-trained language model on sentence pairs that contain both artificially-masked text and the corresponding original text \citep{donahue2020enabling}.

-While fine-tuning models on task specific datasets has become the dominant paradigm for constrained text generation from large pre-trained language models, these models generally fail to reliably incorporate the underlying constraints in the generated texts even when supervised with large amounts of task-specific examples \cite{lu2021neurologic}.
-Notably, fine-grained constrained text generation is limited even with large scale pre-trained neural networks.
-The main challenges are the lack of model expressiveness to incorporate constraints and the lack of constrained text generation datasets for fine-tuning these models.
+While fine-tuning models on task specific datasets has become the dominant paradigm for constrained text generation from pre-trained large language models, these models generally fail to reliably incorporate the underlying constraints in the generated texts even when supervised with large amounts of task-specific examples \citep{lu2021neurologic}.
+Moreover, the superficial alignment hypothesis \citep{zhou2024lima} argues that that almost all knowledge in large language models is learned during pre-training and that alignment tuning only teaches the base LLM in which data format and language style to interact with its users.
+Further analysis of this hypothesis finds that fine-tuning approaches only influence a small number of tokens focused primarily on stylistic elements \citep{lin2023unlocking}.
+The lack of model expressivity to incorporate constraints in an important challenge for fine-grained constrained text generation.